The Mirror Trick: A Patient's Breakthrough

-The Science Behind Mirror Training
+The Neuroscience of Mirror Training

-mirror workouts how reflection is a key focus of this article.
-When you exercise in front of a mirror, you're activating multiple sensory systems simultaneously.
-Your visual cortex processes movement patterns in real-time, while your proprioceptive system (your body's internal GPS) gets immediate feedback about joint position and muscle activation.
-This dual-input creates what researchers call "enhanced motor learning" - your brain literally rewires itself to move more efficiently.
+When you exercise in front of a mirror, you're creating a powerful feedback loop.
+Your visual cortex is processing movement in real-time, while your proprioceptive system (your body's internal GPS) gets instant feedback about joint position and muscle activation.

 Movement Flaws You Can Only Catch in Mirrors

-mirror workouts how reflection is a key focus of this article.
 Some movement dysfunctions are invisible until you see them.
 Here are the most common issues mirror workouts reveal:

 - Asymmetrical loading: One shoulder higher than the other during bilateral exercises